vatpac-technology/sops/docs/worldflight/Aerodromes/perth.md

 Ensure **all flight plans** are checked for compliance with the approved WF Route:

 `DCT PH Y15 ESDEG Q587 IGLUT T58 SAPDA A585 IPKON IPKO2G`

+**OzStrips** will flag any *non-compliant* WF route.

+If an aircraft has filed an *incorrect* route and you need to give an amended clearance, this amendment must be specified by **individual private message**, prior to the PDC.

+!!! example
+    **PH ACD:** *"AMENDED ROUTE CLEARANCE.
+CLEARED TO WIII VIA AVNEX Y15 ESDEG Q587 IGLUT T58 SAPDA A585 IPKON IPKO2G.
+READBACK AMENDED ROUTE IN FULL DURING PDC READBACK.
+STANDBY FOR PDC."*

 ### WorldFlight Teams
 [WorldFlight Teams](../../#official-team-callsigns) shall have `STS/STATE` added to their remarks, and `WF TEAM` added to their Global Ops Field, to ensure they receive priority.